 - Conflicts of interest.
 Agents who recommend their own paid editing services, or consistently steer clients toward publishing or editing operations they themselves own.
 Fee-charging publishers or independent editors who pay kickbacks for referrals.

 - Abusive or nonstandard contract terms.
-For instance, an agent who claims an inappropriate financial interest in a client’s future work, a publisher that claims copyright on editing, or a reading app that doesn’t allow writers to cancel.
+For instance, an agent who claims an inappropriate financial interest in a client’s future work, a publisher that claims copyright on editing, or a serialized fiction app that doesn’t allow writers to cancel.

 - Nonperformance.
 Agents who fail to submit clients’ manuscripts, or who’ve been in business for years and still have no sales.
 Publishers that breach contractual obligations, fail to publish books, or fail to pay royalties.
 Independent editors or marketing services that take clients’ money and don’t deliver, or deliver substandard products.

 - Lack of qualifications.
 An agent, publisher, or other purported literary professional who sets up in business without relevant training or work experience.
 Such people are often well-intentioned, but have no idea how to do the job.

 - False claims.
 Literary agents and editors who lie about their credentials, accomplishments, and/or professional backgrounds.
 Literary agencies that claim sales they haven’t made.
 Publishers that make extra-contractual representations or promises (such as marketing) that they don’t fulfill.

 - Fraudulent practices.
 Companies and individuals who impersonate reputable literary agents and/or publishers in order to convince writers to pay large fees.
 Fee-charging contests that never declare winners.
 Bait-and-switch schemes that promise benefits and/or remuneration but are actually fronts for phishing or fee-charging.